kidonng/cherry/Bookmarklets.md

 </div>

-To save a bookmarklet, save the code as a bookmark/drag the code into browser's bookmarks bar.
+[Bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) are like bookmarks, except the link is JavaScript code.

-To use a bookmarklet, just open the bookmark.
+To save a bookmarklet, save the code as a bookmark or drag the code into bookmark bar.

 ## Wayback Machine (Internet Archive)